luskaner/aoe2DELanServer/README.md

 7. **Invite friends** by searching them by name and sending an invite as needed.
-They can also search in the lobby browser by the lobby ID or just connect to it directly if public (sharing the link to join the lobby automatically probably does not work).
+They can also search in the lobby browser by the lobby ID or just connect to it directly if public (sharing the link to join the lobby automatically only works if the game is already running).

 ## Local development